BALTECH card used to enable a bus protocol such as OSDP and set individual bus addresses on ACCESS200 readers (learn more)

-Mode in which you get full unencrypted access to an Ethernet reader.
+Mode in which you get full unauthenticated access to an Ethernet reader.
 This mode is recommended for troubleshooting and development (learn more).

 PCN (Programmed Card Number)

 Project-specific card number stored in the card's memory, e.g. in a file, sector, or segment.

 PKI Certificate Manager

-BALTECH tool to create custom X.509 certificates for PKI-encrypted communication between a host and BALTECH Ethernet readers based on a public key infrastructure (learn more)
+BALTECH tool to create custom X.509 certificates for authenticated and encrypted communication between a host and BALTECH Ethernet readers based on a public key infrastructure (learn more)